 6. Where is the Toilet?

 *Always bring tissues for toilet paper and hand sanitizer.
 Chinese restrooms don’t always have toilet paper.
-If you ladies feel uncomfortable with the idea of using a squat toilet, you might want to invest in a feminine urinary device.
+If you ladies feel uncomfortable with the idea of using a squat toilet, you might want to invest in a feminine urinary device (read about it here)

-China has a 72 hour transit visa!
+China has a 72 hour transit visa.
 Exceptions are if you’re from Hong Kong, Japan, Taiwan, Macau and the Bahamas (please check your country requirements beforehand).
 For trips longer than 72 hours, you’ll need to get a regular visa.
-For Americans, your information has to be hand-delivered to the Chinese embassy and you’ll pay $140.
-For that cost, you can either get anywhere from a single entry for 3 months to a multiple entry for ten years.
-It depends on how many times you’re planning to visit China, but as all the rates are same, I’d get the multiple entry for ten years to be safe.

 The pollution in China can get bad.
 Very bad.
-Some of the Chinese facemasks I’ve seen look like air raid masks.
-It’s helpful to invest in a facemask of some sort in the case you encounter it… and still, it might not feel like it does much.
-Stay hydrated and during bad pollution days, try to find indoor activities.
+Some of the Chinese face masks I’ve seen look like air raid masks.
+It’s helpful to invest in a face mask or use your scarf as a wrap, in the case you encounter it.
+Stay hydrated and during bad pollution days, avoid outdoor or sporting activities.